lyft/universal-async-component/README.md

 ```

 ### 3. Add `"string-replace-loader"`
-Add `"string-replace-loader"` before any of other loaders in your Webpack config and require options from `"universal-async-component"`:
+Add `"string-replace-loader"` before any of other loaders in your **client and server** Webpack config and require options from `"universal-async-component"`:

 ```js
 const { stringReplaceLoaderOptions } = require('universal-async-component');